t-mart/imagesearch/README.md

         > imagesearch --help
         ...

-### Commands
+## Commands

 `imagesearch` functionality is broken up into subcommands provided on the command line.

-All subcommands share a few arguments:
+While the subcommands may have unique arguments, others are common among them:

-- `-a`/`--algorithm` specifies which fingerprint algorithm to use.
-For the choice, see the section below.
+- Algorithm arguments, which specify which fingerprint algorithm to use.
+For help in choosing, see the section below.
+For example, to use "average hashing", specify `--ahash`. **If no algorithm is specified, `--dhash` is implied.**

+  - These algorithms can take in additional parameters to tune their performance.
+See the help output for what these parameters are.
+They should be given in a comma-separated list, joining each argument name to its value with an equals sign.
+For example:

+    ```
+    > imagesearch dupe images/ --whash --algo-params hash_size=8,mode=db4
+    > imagesearch dupe --help  # for more detail
+    ```

 - `-f`/`-format` specifies the output format of results.
 This can be either `text` or `json` (the default). `json` should be used when the results are to be read by another program because eccentricities in filenames will be properly encoded. _(All examples below use `text` for